pieteradejong/spacex/README.md

 ## v1.0 Milestone
 * One page for every API Entity, e.g. `Crew`, `Capsule`, `Launch` etc.
-* Each page includes all available and relevant data, organized into clean and reusable UI components.
+* Each page includes all available and relevant data, organized into clean and re
+* At route "/", add welcome/intro message

 ## v2.0 Milestone
 * [SpaceX-API](github.com/r-spacex/SpaceX-API) is apparently [no longer maintained](https://github.com/r-spacex/SpaceX-API/issues/1243) since October, 2022, so after v1 functionality is complete, this client app will migrate to the new API.